-A. phagocytic cells
+- A. phagocytic cells

 - Neutrophil polymorphs, main

 - Mononuclear phagocytes,

 - Dendritic cells: macrophage origin and some are lymphoid origin

-B. Non phagocytic cells; Extracellular killing
+- B. Non phagocytic cells; Extracellular killing

-- Eosinophils and basophils - Natural killer cells,
+- Eosinophils and basophils

+- Natural killer cells,

-Functions of macrophages
+Activation and function of macrophages

-- 1. Phagocytosis of foreign particles the same as neutrophils - Scavenger receptors - opsonin dependant phagocytosis; engulf antigen antibody complex as in viruses via receptor for opsonizing IgG and complement C3b, No receptors for IGM - 2.
-Secretion of enzymes and oxidative metabolites if antigen is big, cause tissue damage - (respiratory burst-oxygen radicals, NO, prostaglandins) - 3.
-Cytokine production which recruit other inflammatory cells, as neutrophils - 4.
+- Functions in Natural and adaptive Immunity - 1.
+Phagocytosis of foreign particles the same as neutrophils - Scavenger receptors - opsonin dependant phagocytosis; engulf antigen antibody complex as in viruses via receptor for opsonizing IgG and complement C3b, No receptors for IGM - 2.
+Secretion of enzymes and oxidative metabolites if antigen is big, cause tissue damage (respiratory burst- oxygen radicals, NO, prostaglandins) - 3.
+Cytokine production which recruit other inflammatory cells, - 4.
 Antigen-Presentation to T cells, phagocytosis (macrophages and neutrophils)